Jubilee College State Park: Historic site

-The State of Illinois occasionally offers guided tours of the centerpiece of Jubilee College, the 1840s building that housed the school's Episcopal chapel, classrooms and dormitory facilities.
+The State of Illinois occasionally offers guided tours of the centerpiece of Jubilee College, the 1840s building that housed the school's Episcopal chapel, classrooms, and dormitory facilities.
 Restored in the 1970s, one wing contains the recreated schoolmaster's office and library, which also features a video theater and museum exhibits about the college.

 The Jubilee College site was added to the National Register of Historic Places in 1972.
+Public tours started in 1986.

-Though the state park is still open, the historic site was closed November 30, 2008.
-Jubilee College State Historic Site, as well as 17 other historic sites and state parks, was closed by former Governor Rod Blagojevich to help close Illinois' multimillion-dollar budget deficit.
-The park was reopened by Blagojevich's successor, Pat Quinn, but closed again on October 9, 2009.
+Though the state park remained open, the historic site was closed on October 1, 2008.
+Jubilee College State Historic Site, as well as 17 other historic sites and state parks, were closed by Governor Rod Blagojevich to help close Illinois' multimillion-dollar budget deficit.
+The park was reopened by Blagojevich's successor, Pat Quinn, but closed again on October 9, 2009 due to staffing and budget shortages.
+In September 2022, the historic site reopened to the public.

+Flora and fauna

+Jubilee College State Park is situated in the Illinoisan drift-plain.
+It has many near-level ridgetops, floodplains, and steep slope ravines, as well as a large restored prairie.
+Bedrock exposures include shale, sandstone, limestone, and coal.

+Jubilee Creek is a tributary to Kickapoo Creek and runs through the park from northwest to southeast.
+The average width is 40 feet and average depth is four inches.

+Many animals native to Illinois can be sighted in the park, including: deer, rabbits, squirrels, foxes, coyote, raccoons, wild turkeys, mink, muskrat, and beavers.
+Over 160 species of birds can be spotted.

+Recreation

-However, the natural area surrounding the historic site, Jubilee College State Park contains multi-use trails maintained by volunteer user groups.
+The natural area of Jubilee College State Park contains over 40 miles of multi-use trails maintained by volunteer user groups.
 The trails were originated by equestrians but are shared with hikers and mountain bikers.
 The state park also contains various camping areas, for which reservations are suggested.